sap-tutorials/sap-build-process-automation/tutorials/spa-run-process/spa-run-process.md

     <!-- border -->![Run](007.png)

 3. After you select the submit button, you will be notified that the form has been successfully submitted.
-This means that the workflow has been triggered and the approval process has started.
+This means that the workflow has been triggered and the approval process has been started.

     <!-- border -->![Run](008.png)